Graph Barlow Twins: A self-supervised representation learning framework for graphs: Experiments

-In the next experiment, we use a large graph from the Open Graph Benchmark \citep{ogb}, namely ogbn-arxiv.
-As presented in Table \ref{tab:datasets}, this graph consists of about 170 thousand nodes and about 1.1 million edges.
-Each node represents a Computer Science article on the arXiv platform, whereas the graph was extracted from the Microsoft Academic Graph \citep{mag}.
-Edges denote citations across papers.
-The node features are build as word2vec embeddings of the whole article content.
-There are 40 subject areas a node can be classified into (node label/class).
-The ogbn-arxiv dataset provides a single train/val/test split, so we use it without any modifications, but we retrain the whole framework 20 times, similarly to previous experiments.
+In the next experiment, we use ogb-arxiv -- a larger graph from the Open Graph Benchmark \cite{ogb} with about 170 thousand nodes and about 1.1 million edges.

-\paragraph{Encoder model} Due to the larger size of the network, we extend the encoder $f_\theta$ to a 3-layer GCN model.
+\paragraph{Encoder model} Due to the larger size of the graph, we extend the encoder $f_\theta$ to a 3-layer GCN model.
 We employ batch normalization and PReLU activations after the first and second layer, leaving the final layer as is (i.e. without any activation of normalization).
-In the BGRL paper, the authors suggested to use layer normalization together with weight standardization \citep{weightstandardization}, yet we did not observe any performance gain, but more importantly the training procedure was unstable, with many peaks in the loss function.
-Although, these techniques helped in the BGRL method, in our case we suspect that our loss function might not be compatible to work with these techniques.
+In the BGRL paper, the authors suggested to use layer normalization together with weight standardization \cite{weightstandardization}, yet we did not observe any performance gain, but more importantly the training procedure was unstable, with many peaks in the loss function.

 \paragraph{Results and discussion} In Table \ref{tab:transductive-arxiv} we report the mean classification accuracy along with the standard deviations.
 Note that we provide values for both validation and test splits, as the provided data splits are build according to chronological order.
 Hence, any model will be more affected with the out-of-distribution error on further (in time) away data samples.
-We evaluate our model for 1000 epochs but it converges as fast as about 300-400 epochs (further training did not give any improvements).
-Both model variants achieve similar results, which are only 1.5 pp off to the state-of-the-art method BGRL, which takes 10 000 epochs to converge to such solution.
+We evaluate our model for 500 epochs but it converges as fast as about 300-400 epochs (further training did not give any improvements).
+The model achieves results which are only 1.5 pp off to the state-of-the-art method BGRL, which in turn takes 10 000 epochs to converge to such solution.